 Over the years our laboratory has made a number of important discoveries that advance the understanding of disordered macrophage function and diabetic wound healing.

-Early work looked at impairments in angiogenesis and vasculogenesis in diabetic wounds and clarified the mechanisms underlying how endothelial progenitor cells (EPCs) in the bone marrow impact wounds expressing the chemokine SDF-1a during hyperbaric oxygen (HBO) therapy and also clarified the role of bone marrow endothelial nitric oxide synthase (eNOS) in mobilizing EPCs during HBO therapy.
+Early work looked at impairments in angiogenesis and vasculogenesis in diabetic wounds and clarified the mechanisms underlying how endothelial progenitor cells (EPCs) in the bone marrow impact wounds, via the chemokine SDF-1a.
+We found hyperbaric oxygen (HBO) therapy and via endothelial nitric oxide synthase (eNOS) in mobilized EPCs and improved diabetic wound repair.

-We then began to investigate changes in immune cell phenotypes and chronic inflammation.
+We then began to investigate changes in immune cell phenotypes that influenced chronic inflammation in diabetic wounds.
 That work led to the discovery that macrophage phenotypes are indeed altered in diabetic wounds.
 Investigating further, we were the first team to reveal that these changes in phenotype are driven by epigenetic changes, namely in histone methylation.

 Our lab has also clarified the role of infiltrating monocytes on wound macrophage phenotype and how recruited monocytes affect inflammation and tissue repair.
-We were the first to show that Ly6CHi monocyte/macrophages are recruited to the tissue and, from our RNA sequencing data, showed that these have a different inflammatory profile from Ly6CHi cells from non-diabetic animals.
+We were the first to show that Ly6CHi monocyte/macrophages are recruited to the tissue and, from our RNA sequencing data, showed that these cells have a different inflammatory profile from Ly6CHi cells from non-diabetic animals.